TheEpicHamster/certify-docs/docs/guides/certificate-authorities.md

 - Trusted by all major operating systems and browsers
 - Certificates expire after 90 days.
-- Certificates can contain up to 100 domain per certificates.
-Wildcard certificates (*.domain.com) are supported when using DNS validation.
+- Certificates can contain up to 100 domains per certificate.
+- Wildcard certificates (*.domain.com) are supported when using DNS validation.
-- To use ZeroSSL you first need to sign up for a free account in order to get External Account Binding (EAB) credentials from the *Developer* section of their dashboard.
+- To use ZeroSSL you first need to sign up for a free account to get External Account Binding (EAB) credentials from the *Developer* section of their dashboard.
 This EAB credential can only be used once and subsequent account registrations (on other servers etc) require a new EAB to be generated.

 ### BuyPass Go
-BuyPass are a Scandinavian certificate authority who also offer free certificates via their own ACME enabled service. https://www.buypass.com/ssl/products/acme
+BuyPass is a Scandinavian certificate authority that also offers free certificates via its own ACME-enabled service. https://www.buypass.com/ssl/products/acme

 - Trusted by all major operating systems and browsers
 - Certificates expire after 180 days.